 This was a cemetery I had been making a mental note to visit every time I drove down Middlebrook Pike toward town.
 It’s located at the corner of Keith and Middlebrook–or what used to be the corner, back when Keith still connected to Middlebrook.
-I passed that cemetery countless times as a child, when driving over Sanderson Hill was one of our go-to routes to West Knoxville.
+I passed that cemetery countless times as a child, when driving over Sanderson Hill was one of our go-to routes from Cumberland Estates to West Knoxville.

 It didn’t take me long to realize this wasn’t going to be one of the more picturesque cemeteries I’ve visited.
 Having to pull right into the cemetery to park–next to the car of some neighborhood resident who is using it as a permanent parking place–was the first clue.
 The weeds and trash which were the first thing I saw when I got out of the car didn’t help.

 Then there’s the location.
 I know the cemetery was established in 1878, and it can’t help what’s happened to the countryside since.
 But there’s not even a fence to provide separation from the less-than-pastoral surroundings, and precious little vegetation, except for weeds.